update: December 22, 2021 (scroll down)

 I think that's a little unsatisfying.
 The generous display of miracles was replaced by rather obscure ideas of people proclaiming that God still works miracles.
 I doubt it.
 What kind of miracles?
 A contributer to "The Atheïst" website (http://www.deatheist.nl) said: "if someone claims that prayer will grow a new leg after it's been amputated, I'm sure willing to come and have a look".

 From a loving God I would expect some kind of interference when things go totally wrong; when people are tortured, children are killed, injustice is being done to a poignant level.
 Millions and millions of lives have been sacrificed to injustice.
 God wasn't there to stop what was going on, not once, not even when his 'own people' were killed like flies during World War II.
-Anyone who thinks this is all part of God's plan?
+Is this all part of God's plan?
+It's a terrible way to think.
+To me, this only proves that the God we envision, does not exist at all.
+How can a loving God be so cruel to allow people's lives being destroyed in the most terrible ways?
+Even more so considering the general Christian conviction that we humans are the crown of God's creation.